Seoul Queer Culture Festival: History

+2000–13: First events and growth

 The festival first took place in the year 2000.
-The pride parade that year took place in the Daehangno area and reportedly had 50 attendees; some onlookers "cursed and yelled aggressively".
+The pride parade that year took place in the Daehangno area and reportedly had 50 attendees; some onlookers "cursed and yelled aggressively", while others were simply disinterested.
 Since 2001 the festival has included a film festival, Korea Queer Film Festival (KQFF).

-The 9th edition in 2009 around the Cheonggye cheon area had a much larger number of participants and a more peaceful atmosphere.

-The 10th edition of the festival in 2010 was held in the Jongno area of Seoul.
+The 9th edition in 2009 around the Cheonggye cheon area had a larger number of participants and a more peaceful atmosphere.
+The 2010 festival was held in the Jongno area of Seoul.
 The event was also attended by representatives of a number of Korean NGOs, including Baram Sory, the Korean Gay Men's Human Rights Group, the Korean Lesbian Foundation, the Lesbian Counseling Center in South Korea, Korean Womenlink, Outeen, Unninetwork and Project Butchway 2010 film studio.

-In 2011, the 12th edition of the festival was held in the Hanbit Media Park, Cheonggyecheon area of Seoul.
+In 2011, the 12th edition of the festival was held in the Hanbit Media Park in the Cheonggyecheon area of Seoul.
 Churches and political parties were among that year's festival participants.

-The 14th edition of the festival took place in the Hongdae area of Seoul and gathered about 10,000 attendants, a record number.
+The 14th edition of the festival in 2013 took place in the Hongdae area of Seoul and gathered about 10,000 attendants, a record number.
 Like most editions it featured a pride parade and a film festival.
-Notable attendees included Korean LGBT celebrities Harisu and Kim Jho Kwang-soo.
+Notable attendees included Korean LGBT celebrities Harisu and Kim-Jho Gwangsoo.